 Some have said he was merely a good man, others believe he was a great teacher.
 But a good man doesn’t weave preposterous tales about himself and a great teacher doesn’t make lofty declarations that aren’t true.
 I examined all this carefully, to determine the truth.
 In the end, I chose to believe what Jesus said.
 I confessed my sin and admitted my hopelessness without Him.
 I gave my life to Jesus, asking Him to be Lord and Savior of my life.

 What a wonderful journey it’s been.
-I could never turn back and, 40 years later, I can honestly say that I am in awe of Jesus.
+I could never turn back and, 40 years later, I can honestly say that each day I become more in awe of Jesus.
 I’m convinced that life with Him is better, in every circumstance and situation, than anything this world has to offer.

 My Christian faith is much more than religion, rules and regulations.
 It is the life of Christ in me and who I am at the core of my being.
 My faith is definitely what I hold most dear in life.
 Is my world perfect?
 Nope, absolutely not.
 But my relationship with Christ has given me hope, purpose and joy.
 This is true when the journey is wonderful, but also when it’s genuinely difficult.
 I can live free of doubt, guilt and depression, because Jesus is constant, faithful and good.